-Less than three days… if you use priority shipping.
+Fewer than 3 days… if you use priority shipping.
+Okay now, seriously…

-For today, we will delve into what it means to be a black belt and how long it takes to get one.
+So, let’s delve into what it means to be a black belt and learn how long it takes to become one.

 Origins & Purpose of Martial Art Belts

-Many people regard the black belt as their ultimate goal as a martial artist.
-They believe that getting it is the be all and end all of their training journey.
-After all, it signifies true mastery of a martial art, doesn’t it?
-This explains why they want to know the time it takes to get a black belt.
+Many people regard the black belt as the ultimate goal of a martial artist.
+They believe that getting it is the be-all and end-all of their training.

-Nonetheless, we will still address the black belt question in this article.
-For now, learning the history of the martial arts belt system will help you understand what it originally meant to be a black belt, and possibly clarify the black belt question.
+Here’s a brief history of the martial arts belt system, which will help you understand what it originally meant to be a black belt…

 Menkyo Grading System for Traditional Koryu Martial Arts

-Before modern martial arts (gendai budo) were founded, Japanese people trained in traditional martial arts, known as koryu bujutsu.
-For simplicity, these martial arts have origins that can be traced before 1868, in the time of the samurai.
+Before modern martial arts (gendai budo) were founded, the Japanese people trained in traditional martial arts.
+These were known as koryu bujutsu.

-Eventually, a practitioner becomes eligible for Menkyo Kaiden (a final license that permits them to transmit the full martial art), based on the head instructor’s discretion.
+Eventually, a practitioner becomes eligible for Menkyo Kaiden (a final license that permits them to transmit the full martial art).
+The award of Menkyo Kaiden is, of course, based on the head instructor’s discretion.

-Kito-ryu, being the main ancestor martial art of Judo, used the menkyo grading system.
+Kito-ryu, the main ancestor martial art of Judo, used the menkyo system.